 The Division of Vascular Surgery at the University of Wisconsin provides comprehensive service for adults and children with vascular disorders.
 Care extends to the full range of arterial, venous, and lymphatic disorders.

-The division has an excellent reputation for treatment of carotid stenosis, thoracic and thoracoabdominal aneurysm, aortic dissection, abdominal aortic aneurysm, critical limb ischemia, venous thrombosis, and compartment syndromes.
-We provide non-invasive diagnostic vascular laboratory studies, conservative medical and exercise treatments, and minimally invasive percutaneous treatments.
-The division is composed of seven full-time physicians who are full-time faculty at the University of Wisconsin School of Medicine and Public Health.
+The division has an excellent reputation for treatment of Complex Aortic pathologies including thoracic and thoraco-abdominal aneurysm, aortic dissection, abdominal aortic aneurysm, and lower extremity diseases such as Chronic critical limb ischemia, venous thrombosis, and compartment syndromes.
+The division provides non-invasive diagnostic vascular laboratory studies, conservative medical and exercise treatments, and minimally invasive percutaneous treatments.
+The division is composed of Eleven full-time physicians who are full-time faculty at the University of Wisconsin School of Medicine and Public Health.

 The Vascular program at the University of Wisconsin welcomes partnership with its regional physician networks, clinics and hospitals through modern internet based image sharing program service, a program that allows online consultative services.
 This program is a complementary service to expedite image sharing between UW Health and partnering organizations.
 The digital connection more efficiently coordinates patient care by expediting image transfer between UW Health and the partnering organization.